danawoodman/goplay/README.md

 - Writing to a file
 - Simple web server

+Coming soon:

+- RESTful API
+- Getting data from an API
+- Daemon
+- Accessing a database

 ## Install Go

-If you're on a Mac and you use [Homebrew]() you can install go by running:
+If you're on a Mac and you use [Homebrew](http://brew.sh/) you can install go by running:

 ```bash
 brew install go